VesnaBrucoms/ps-technical-challenge/README.md

 importance is the [Key Assumptions](./docs/design/key-assumptions.md) page which has a potential impact on the correctness of the solution.

+For thoughts on technology choices see the [Tech Choices](./docs/tech-choices.md) page.

 ## Endpoints

 * Get all users: `/users`